orchetect/OSCKit/Examples/OSCKitAdvancedExample/README.md

-# OSCKit Example
+# OSCKit Advanced Example

-This example demonstrates how to use OSCKit using library-provided [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket) networking.
+This example demonstrates how to get the most out of OSCKit, including:

+- taking advantage of `OSCAddressSpace` pattern matching
+- OSC message value validation and strong-typing using `masked()`

 ## Entitlements